How to get started with indoor cycling training

 If you just jump on your bike and start pedalling, you're going to be bored to tears after a minute or so.
 Some people like to watch the TV while riding, but we think a more structured approach is better.

 We'd suggest following a structured training plan – something that gives you purpose.
-Over on the GCN Training channel, we've got loads of really effective indoor training sessions, and most of them take no more than 30 minutes.
+We've got loads of really effective indoor training sessions, and most of them take no more than 30 minutes.

 The next level: Zwift and smart trainers